Honours+ Workshops

 Available sessions:

-All “Science of Well-being” workshops will take place at EDLAB’s Tapijn Building X unless last-minute Covid-19 restrictions require them to be offered online.
 All attendees will receive a reminder email with the exact location two days before the session.

 Stress Management